Deciphering Baryonic Feedback from ACT tSZ Galaxy Clusters: Redshift Dependence

 \section{Redshift Dependence}

 We note that the redshift evolution of our model, dictated by the parameter $\nu_z$ reduces certainty in the prediction of baryon and gas fractions in nearby halos, as shown in Figure \ref{fig:redshiftevol}, where we first check the baryon fraction at the median redshift of our cluster sample, at $z\approx 0.55$.
 We see that the baryon fraction is better constrained at this redshift, suggesting that there may be a loss in constraining power due to $\nu_z$.
-We therefore choose to recompute various quantities, namely the suppression and the van Daalen plot with $\nu_z = 0$.
-Results are shown in Figure \ref{fig:suppredshift} and Figure \ref{fig:vandaalenredshift} below.
-While the suppression itself isn't significantly affected by this choice, we note significant changes in the shape and direction of the covariance between the computed suppression and the baryon fraction, which places our results in more tension with the van Daalen relation.
+We therefore choose to recompute the suppression with $\nu_z = 0$.
+Results are shown in Figure \ref{fig:suppredshift}.
+We find that the suppression itself isn't significantly affected by this choice.
 We leave the redshift dependence of the model and the van Daalen relation to future studies, as they certainly merit further investigation beyond the scope of this paper.

 \acknowledgments

 During the preparation of this work, N.D. and C.H. were supported by the David \& Lucile Packard Foundation; and by the National Aeronautics and Space Administration (Grant 22- ROMAN110011).
 CHT was supported by the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Schmidt Futures program.
 CHT would like to acknowledge the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
 Part of the work was performed at the "Groups and Clusters of Galaxies at the Crossroad between Astrophysics and Cosmology" conference at the Aspen Center.
 We would like to thank the DES and ACT collaboration for their valuable input to this project.
 We'd also like to thank Leah Bigwood and David H. Weinberg for valuable discussions and assistance with this project.